Welcome to our website!

 Most of the old log books are still kept in school and may be referred to by any interested party.
-In September 2006 the school became a Partnership school with Weasenham Church Of England Primary School (also designed by Daniel Penning) with Mrs Allen serving as the Headteacher across both schools.
+In September 2006 the school became a Partnership school with Weasenham Church Of England Primary School (also designed by Daniel Penning) with Mrs Allen serving as the Executive Headteacher across both schools.

 In June 2016 we joined the Diocese of Norwich Education and Academies Trust(DNEAT) and became Rudham Church of England Primary Academy.

 There are currently 99 children on roll (September 18).
 Mrs Fowler is Head of School.
 The youngest children in Foundation Stage and Year 1 are currently taught by Mrs Moreland in Tawny Owls Class.
 The Year 2 children are taught by Mrs Henman & Mrs Paffet in Barn Owls Class.
 Years 3 & 4 are taught by Mrs Fowler in Snowy Owls Class with children in Years 5 & 6 taught my Miss Ojelade in Eagle Owls Class.

 At 11+ children generally transfer to Fakenham Academy Norfolk or Litcham High School, some children also move further afield.